SatArw/cnn_implementation/README.md

 # cnn_implementation
-CNN model built from scratch
+CNN model built from scratch using numpy and pandas